 • Will I need to pay extra for delivery or installation?
 If you're going for semi-bespoke furniture, you may need to either install it yourself or pay a professional for installation.
 However, you may be able to save on delivery fees by getting it home yourself.

 • Have I compared all my options and sourced several quotes?
-Don't feel pressurised to sign a contract if you're offered a discount.
+Don't feel pressured to sign a contract if you're offered a discount.
 A good trader will allow you time to think and won’t put you under pressure to make your decision immediately, nor use a discount to encourage you to do so.

 • Can I pay by credit card?
 If you're spending less than £30,000, paying for your fitted wardrobes all or partly by credit card should give you protection if something happens to the business.